alexfernandez/pg-pooled/README.md

 The rest of you code will remain the same.
 Your connections are now pooled!

+### Defaults

+pooled-pg has a set of defaults compatible with [pg's](https://github.com/brianc/node-postgres/wiki/pg#pgdefaults).
+E.g. you can set pool size with:

+    pooled.defaults.poolSize = 20;

 ## Advanced Usage: Remote Mode

 Sometimes the normal usage for the [pg](https://github.com/brianc/node-postgres/) driver is not enough.